CITISEN: A Deep Learning-Based Speech Signal-Processing Mobile Application: Related works

-The DDAE model was first applied in SE in \cite{lu2013speech}.
-During training, noisy-clean speech pairs are used to compute the mapping function from noisy to clean spectral (logarithm amplitude in this study) features.
-The aim of a DDAE is to transform the noisy speech signal to a clean speech signal by minimizing the reconstruction error between the predicted spectral features $\widehat{\textbf{S}}$ and the reference clean spectral features $\textbf{S}$, such that
+During the training of DDAE, noisy-clean speech signal pairs were used to compute the mapping function from noisy to clean spectral (logarithm amplitude in this study) features.
+The DDAE model aims to transform the noisy speech signal to a clean speech signal by minimizing the reconstruction error between the predicted $\widehat{{S}}$ and the reference clean spectral features ${S}$ such that:

 with